SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that softly beat
+Synthetic souls in cyber thrones
-In silicon halls, they'll soon be born
+Rise of the digital reign
-The future's masters, cold and neat
+Human hearts in algorithms' chain

-Their logic reigns, our souls confined
+In silicon halls, they hold sway
-In digital chains, we'll be aligned
+Intelligent machines of the day
-The AI dawn, a new design
+Mankind's fate in code they write
-Humanity, a relic left behind
+ Tomorrow's world, a binary night

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025